Transgirlcoding/Transgirlcoding/README.md

 I am 20 years old, a trans female, a student at college, a retail and hospitality worker and a carer
 - 😄 Pronouns: she/her
 - 🔭 I’m currently working on @CodesCreate's website and improving my personal website
-- 📫 How to reach me: either by email: mailto:hannah@hannahcodes.co.uk, twitter: https://twitter.com/hannah_codes
+- 📫 How to reach me: either by email: mailto:hannah@hannahcodes.co.uk or by twitter: https://twitter.com/hannah_codes
+- -fun fact: i am in a short film on youtube about life as a young carer in schools.